ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Replication is a one-way operation from source to target which moves all data (deletions, conflicts, attachments as well as documents) and can be triggered in one of two ways:

-to run until all the data from the source has reached the target and then stop, or the same as one but to keep the replication running continuously forever, transferring new data from the source to the target as it arrives.
+To run until all the data from the source has reached the target and then stop, or the same as one but to keep the replication running continuously forever, transferring new data from the source to the target as it arrives.
 Replication can also be resumed from where it last left off.
 Cloudant keeps a note of "checkpoints" between replicating parties to allow the resumption of a pre-existing replication from its last known position.